Husky Energy : Canada's Husky Energy offers to buy MEG Energy in $5 billion deal | MarketScreener

 The Husky offer comes less than two months into the tenure of Derek Evans, an industry veteran who took over as chief executive of MEG in August.

-"We acknowledge that we have received an unsolicited offer from Husky," John Rogers, vice president of investor relations and external communications at MEG, said in a statement.

-"The management and board will be reviewing the offer in due course and make a determining if it is in the best interest of shareholders."
+"MEG shareholders are advised to take no action with respect to any Husky offer until the Board of Directors has had an opportunity to fully review the offer, when received, and to make a recommendation as to its merits."

-Under the terms of the proposal, each MEG shareholder will have the option to choose to receive consideration of C$11 in cash or 0.485 of a Husky share for every share held.
+Under the terms of the proposal, MEG shareholders will have the option to choose to receive consideration of C$11 in cash or 0.485 of a Husky share for every share held.

 That offer is subject to a maximum aggregate cash consideration of C$1 billion and a maximum aggregate number of Husky shares issued of about 107 million.